-In this series of articles I’d like to give you the latest scientific research on positive thinking.
+In this five part series of articles I’d like to give you the latest scientific research on positive thinking.
 I will show you when positive thinking is helpful and when it’s not…and I’d like to begin by giving you my use of positive thinking, past and present.

 The Positive Thinking Continuum